CityOfDetroit/iet/src/posts/geocoding.md

 ### Street centerline

 The second option is the __street centerline geocoder__.
 The reference dataset for this geocoder is a layer of city streets which have an address range attached.
-The same parsing step is performed, but now the
+The same parsing step is performed, but now the geocoder returns a match based on where your input address *should* exist based on known address ranges.

 The main advantage of the street centerline geocoder is that you can match addresses which __don't exist in the address point table__ used by the address point geocoder.
 The main drawback is that the coordinates returned will be inexact and there will not be a parcel number attached.